MediScribe/docjet-mobile/docs/current/feature-job-dataflow.md

      * Deletes job on server (if it has a `serverId`)
      * Permanently deletes local job on success
      * Deletes associated audio file
+     * **Note:** A current limitation exists with orphaned jobs (jobs with no server counterpart).
+When these jobs are marked for deletion, they still go through the sync process, which can result in unnecessary retry attempts when the server returns a "not found" error.
+A smarter deletion process is needed to identify and directly delete these orphaned jobs without server synchronization attempts.

 6. **Error Handling:**
    - If an API call fails (e.g., `createJob`, `updateJob`, `deleteJob`), the `JobSyncProcessorService` catches the exception.